 En route, I mentally rehearsed exactly HOW I would complain to a manager and lament the inconvenience this careless sacker had caused.

 Then I heard that voice in my spirit…you know the One.
+It was that voice.

 The voice of God categorically reminded me of the countless amounts of grace I had exhausted in my lifetime.